In Trump, Hungary's Viktor Orban Has A Rare Ally In The Oval Office

 Orban has told supporters that he wants to transform Hungary into an "illiberal democracy," balancing individual freedom with the interests of the nation.
 He promised Hungarians that he would protect the country's homogeneity.

 "We must defend Hungary as it is now," he said in a speech last year.
-"We must state that we do not want to be diverse ...
+"We must state that we do not want to be diverse. ...
 We do not want our own color, traditions and national culture to be mixed with those of others."

 That sentiment was most prominently on display in 2015, when hundreds of thousands of asylum-seekers from the Middle East and elsewhere trekked through Europe.
 Many tried to cross through Hungary to reach Western European countries like Germany and Sweden.

 Orban was outraged that migrants, many of them Muslim, could cross into "Christian Europe."
 He eventually built a barbed-wire border fence to keep them out of Hungary.
-They instead re-routed to neighboring countries like Croatia and Slovenia.
+They instead rerouted to neighboring countries like Croatia and Slovenia.

 "I would like to raise the voice of the people all over in Europe, that they are full of fear," Orban told reporters in 2015.
 "And the reason why they are criticizing us is that we are not defending the European borders."